 Grahn, Wilhelm Julius.
 Diary and Note, 1870-1873, 1965 | Illinois History and Lincoln Collections

-Erma Koehn, of Mansfield, Ill., donated these items to the Survey in 1967.
+Erma Koehn, of Mansfield, Illinois, donated these items to the Illinois Historical Survey, predecessor to the Illinois History and Lincoln Collections, in 1967.